mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /html-css.md

 ## CSS
 Our next building block of the web is CSS, or Cascading Style Sheets.
-If HTML is just structured text, you need something else to add the pretty colors and images.
+HTML structures your webpage, but you need something else to add the pretty colors and images.

 CSS has a different syntax than HTML.
-First you identify the HTML tag, then you declare the styles you wish to apply.
+First you identify the HTML tag, then you declare the styles you wish to apply. ```title {color: red;}```

 See some basic CSS at the [W3 Schools CSS tutorial](http://www.w3schools.com/css/default.asp).

-Sep stylesheet
+The beauty of CSS is that you can keep all your styles in one stylesheet which you link to all your HTML pages.

+## Exercise 2

+Create a separate CSS document and link it to your HTML document.

+Tasks:
+* Add a background color.
+* Change the border on your table.
+* Add style to your links when you hover over them.